 Individuals who fear intimacy still need others.
-Yet, they are more scared of getting hurt and rejected.
+Yet, they are more scared of getting hurt and rejected, which means despite their need for social interaction, they break off a connection before they can get hurt.
 This is why they distance themselves—as a precaution.

 However, the fear of intimacy limits your life.
+It not only affects your relationships, but it can also affect how you feel and view yourself.
 If you have had enough of it, you can turn things around.
 It is within your reach to start enjoying healthy and fulfilling relationships.

-This article will show you how to overcome intimacy issues for good.
+This article will show you how to overcome intimacy issues for good with the following topics:

-Intimacy, simply put, is closeness.
-It can involve physical affection, but is not limited to it.
-Being intimate with someone also means sharing interests, ideas, and experiences (experiential and intellectual intimacy).
+In short, Intimacy is closeness.
+It can involve physical affection but is not limited to it.
+Being intimate with someone also means sharing interests, ideas, and experiences.
+This is called experiential and intellectual intimacy.
 Emotional intimacy happens when you have warm and caring emotions for the other person.

 When you are close with someone, you let them into your world.
 You share your weaknesses and soft spots.